devopsdojoconsortium/dojoconsortium.org/content/en/docs/devops-learning-path.md

 "Any organization that designs a system will produce a design whose structure is a copy of the organization's communication structure." - Melvin Conway

-Loosely couple teams create loosely coupled systems.
+Loosely coupled teams create loosely coupled systems.
 The opposite is also true.

 - Videos
   - [Don't Forget Conway's Law](https://www.youtube.com/watch?v=zA1EXJV1JWQ) Sarah Novotny - 8:50 mins.